dolph/CognitiveIoT/README.md

 These are high-level steps:

 * Deploy NodeRED + AnomalyDetector app to the cloud
-* Configure Watson IoT Componenets
+* Configure Watson IoT Components
 * Stream data into Watson IoT Platform
 * Analyze Edge-based Anomaly Detector using moving zscore in NodeRED Dashboard